Sea Ice

 Altimetry

-This sensor sends a pulse of radar energy toward Earth and measures the time it takes to return to the sensor.
+This type of sensor sends a pulse of radar energy toward Earth and measures the time it takes to return to the sensor.
 The pulse's round-trip time determines how far the satellite is from the reflecting surface.
-With a known reference, this information is used to measure the altitude of various features at Earth's surface.
+With a known reference, this information is used to estimate the elevation of various features at Earth's surface.
 With enough precision, a radar altimeter can determine the height of the sea ice surface above sea level, which scientists use to calculate the total thickness of the sea ice.

 Early satellites with radar altimeters were not in orbits that adequately covered the poles, so they did not collect substantial sea ice data.
 Fortunately, this is changing.
 Cryosat, a European Space Agency (ESA) satellite. launched in April 2010, was specifically designed to detect ice-covered regions of Earth, including sea ice.